JBS S.A.

-JBS S.A. is a Brazilian company that is the largest meat processing company (by sales) in the world, producing factory processed beef, chicken and pork, and also selling by-products from the processing of these meats.
+JBS S.A. is a Brazilian multinational company that is the largest meat processing enterprise in the world, producing factory processed beef, chicken, salmon, sheep, pork, and also selling by-products from the processing of these meats.
 It is headquartered in São Paulo.
 It was founded in 1953 in Anápolis, Goiás.

-As of 2017, the company had 150 industrial plants around the world.
-J&F Investimentos is a 42% indirect shareholder in JBS S.A., which is listed on American stock markets as JBSAY.
+As of 2025, JBS have over 250 production facilities around the world and its products reach consumers in 180 countries.
+J&F Investimentos is a 42% indirect shareholder in JBS S.A., which is listed on American stock markets as JBS.
 J&F Investimentos is wholly owned by Joesley Batista and Wesley Batista.
-As of May 2017, JBS S.A. remains the world's biggest butcher.

-The company has been regularly criticised for sourcing meat from farms that contribute to the destruction of the Amazon rainforest.
+The company has been regularly criticized on various grounds, including allegations of labor law violations and environmental factors such as for sourcing meat from farms that purportedly contribute to the destruction of the Amazon rainforest.

 History

 1953–2000: Formation in Brazil

-JBS was initially established as a slaughtering business by rancher José Batista Sobrinho, a rancher in Anápolis, Brazil, in 1953.
-(The company's name comes from the founder's initials.)
+JBS was initially established as a slaughtering business in 1953 by José Batista Sobrinho, a rancher from Anápolis.
+The company's name comes from the founder's initials.
 Sobrinho's business began to expand when the establishment of Brazil's capital, Brasilia, brought a new market within reach of his ranch.
 Over the late 1960s Sobrinho expanded into owning slaughterhouses; then, in the 1980s, the company began expanding within Brazil and purchasing other meat processing companies.
-In subsequent years, the company has grown to become the world's largest company in the beef sector with the acquisition of several stores and food companies in Brazil and the world.
+In subsequent years, the company has grown to become the world's largest company in the beef sector with the acquisition of several stores and food companies in Brazil and around the world.

 JBS became a publicly held company in 2007, and in the same year received a major investment from BNDES (Brazilian Development Bank).

 2007–2010: US acquisitions

 In 2007, JBS went through with a US$225m acquisition of U.S. firm Swift & Company, which was the third largest U.S. beef and pork processor, renamed as JBS USA.
 It leads the world in slaughter capacity, at 51.4 thousand head per day, and continues to focus on production operations, processing, and export plants, nationally and internationally.
 With the new acquisition, JBS entered the pork market, to end the year as the third largest producer and processor of this type of meat in the United States.
-The acquisition expanded the company's portfolio to include rights to the worldwide use of the Swift brand.

-The next year, JBS acquired Smithfield Foods' beef business.
-It was renamed JBS Packerland.

-On 31 August 2010 it was announced that the company had acquired 64% of Pilgrim's Pride for a bid of US$800 million, establishing JBS's position in the chicken production industry, but currently the company owns 75.3% of Pilgrim's Pride.
+On 31 August 2010 it was announced that the company had acquired 64% of Pilgrim's Pride for a bid of US$800 million, establishing JBS's position in the chicken production industry.